sjfleming/DataAcquisition/README.md

 ```'OutputAlpha'``` should be paired with a numeric scale factor to be applied to the analog output (to convert values in mV to voltage output in the range [-10,10] Volts).

 ```'SampleFrequency'``` should be paired with a numeric value that specifies the frequency at which data are sampled.
 Default is 25kHz.
-  Note: due to hardware limitations, the upper limit is 100kHz divided by the number of input channels.
+  Note: due to hardware limitations, the upper limit for the NI DAQ USB-6003 is 100kHz divided by the number of input channels.

 ## Example Usage

 ... screenshots forthcoming.
 It's a GUI.

 ## Who

-Stephen Fleming, PhD candidate at the Golovchenko Lab in the physics department at Harvard University.
+Stephen Fleming, PhD candidate at the Golovchenko Lab in the physics department at Harvard University, 2016.